Hamazinetwork/wireframing/README.md

 8. Focuses on Functionality and User Experience:
     - By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.

+## Key Elements in a Wireframe
+- Layout Structure: Defines the arrangement of elements on the page.
+- Navigation: Shows how users will move through the site or application.
+- Content Placement: Indicates where text, images, and other content will be positioned.
+- Functionality: Outlines key functionalities and interactions.